PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 For the moment :

+- Share compoment now included : you or your users can share your blog posts on Facebook, Twitter or Linkedin with ease!
+What's a 2024 modern blog without this possibility?

 - Smooth page transitions thanks to [Framer Motion](https://github.com/framer/motion) (see the template.tsx file in the app folder and take a look at the following next.js documentation for file functionality [template](https://nextjs.org/docs/app/api-reference/file-conventions/template))
   Note: This is a basic but effective implementation.
 I strongly encourage you to experiment with framer-motion and its use within the new